Spectroscopy in the 2+1$d$ Thirring Model with $N=1$ Domain Wall Fermions: Free Fermion Correlator

 \section{Free Fermion Correlator}

-In this section we collect together some analytic results and approximations for the free fermion correlator using DWF, with the goal of understanding how well the continuum form is recovered as domain wall height $M$ and separation $L_s$ are varied.
+In this section we collect together some analytic results and approximations for the free fermion correlator using DWF, with the goal of understanding the discretisation effects introduced by the lattice as well as the influence of domain wall height $M$ and separation $L_s$.
+All the considered formulations have the correct continuum limit, but they approach it differently swiftly which can be crucial for simulations with limited computational resources.
 This will inform the numerical study of the fermion propagator in the interacting theory to be presented in Secs.~\ref{sec:results},\ref{sec:conformal}.

 We explicitly distinguish between the two mass operators $\im \gamma_3 m_3$ as in equation~\eqref{eq:mass_3} and the conventional hermitian $m_h$ in this section.
 Since we are interested in analytic results here, we derive the free fermion propagator in terms of operators rather than the measured quantities $S(m;x,s;y,s^\prime)$.
 Furthermore we work in momentum space.
 Following Ref.~\cite{Hands:2016foa}, we obtain the expressions (formally equivalent to those in equation~\eqref{eq:quasiprop})